Online Image

 Top Dog

-The late Charles Schultz Peanuts comic strip character, Snoopy is not the only famous and beloved beagle.
-The top dog, Miss P won best in show at the 2015 Westminster Kennel Club Dog Show.
-The 15-inch beagle reached the pinnacle of the dog world as the second beagle to take to win the prestigious dog show recently held at Madison Square Garden in New York City.
+The late Charles Schultz Peanuts comic strip character, Snoopy, is not the only famous and beloved beagle.
+The top dog, Miss P, won best in show at the 2015 Westminster Kennel Club Dog Show.
+The 15-inch beagle reached the pinnacle of the dog world as the second beagle to win the prestigious dog show recently held at Madison Square Garden in New York City.

 Did you know there are health benefits to owning a pet?
-The American Heart Association has linked the ownership of pets, especially dogs with a reduced risk for heart disease and greater longevity.
+The American Heart Association has linked pet ownership, especially dogs, with a reduced risk of heart disease and greater longevity.

-“A pet is a medication without side effects that has so many benefits.
-I can’t always explain it myself, but for years now I’ve seen how instances of having a pet is like an effective drug.
-It really does help people.”
+“A pet is a medication without side effects that has many benefits.
+I can’t always explain it myself, but for years now, I’ve seen how instances of having a pet are like an effective drug.
+It does help people.”
 Dr Edward Creagan, Oncologist at Mayo Clinic

 Miss P, 2015 Westminster Kennel Club Dog Show winner